Friedrich (novel): Plot

-Herr Resch sues Herr Schneider and tries to kick him out of the apartment/evict him just because he is causing a "disturbance".
-In the court, the attorney of Herr Resch reveals that Herr Schneider is a Jew.
+Herr Resch sues Herr Schneider and tries to kick him out of the apartment/evict him just because he is causing a "disturbance" .In the court, the attorney of Herr Resch reveals that Herr Schneider is a Jew.
 However, Herr Schneider also reveals that he lived in Herr Resch's house for ten years and Herr Resch did not find anything wrong with that until a short time ago.
+The judge argues with Herr Resch that he wanted Herr Schneider out of the apartment only because he is a Jew and says that if he was to support Herr Resch's claim, Herr Resch might sue another person for being a vegetarian or being Catholic.
 In the end, Herr Schneider is allowed to continue staying in the house.
 At this point, Friedrich suddenly cries out.
 The judge calls Friedrich up and assured him that he will see that justice is done.